 Oud-West | Bellamyplein 51

-A large warehouse turned into a food hall with dozens of individual food vendors as well as a bar in the center.
+A large warehouse turned into a food hall with dozens of individual food vendors, a bar, and ample community-style seating, where you can enjoy your meal and mingle.

 Centrum | Kerkstraat 176